fluidnotions/air-gapped-dev-ai-crew/readme.md

 - "Where does Go code publish to Kafka?"
 - "Does any handler override default logic outside its billing channel?"
 - "What namespace is defined in the K8s YAML?"
-- "Summarize what this Slack export says about the invoice pipeline."
+- "Summarize what this Slack export says the issue being discussed, provide explination and additional context from other vector db entries."

 ---